novocodev/SDFMetalDemo/README.md

-## SP Features
+## Current Features

-Allows a scene to be dynamically created and updated
+Supports dynamic scenes

-Scenes are continuousy compiled in a background thread and replace the dynamic scene as soon as possible
+Metal haders are re-compiled online in the background when structural changes to the scene occur

-Supports picking using the same Metal shader as the view renderer
+Supports picking using the same shader as the scene renderer

+Comes with a simple demos

-Supports iOS, tvOS and OSX
+Works on iOS, tvOS and OSX

+## Target Features

+Support more geometric primitives

+Better support for materials

+Better shader performance

+Support for animating object properties

+Support for more camera projectsions

+## Known Issues

+When a shader is re-compiled previous versions are not garbage collected on iOS